 Before deciding on our Namibia holiday, I knew next to nothing about the country.
 I knew it was located right next to South Africa, and it was home to amazing desert landscapes, and to the spectacular Etosha National Park.
 That’s it.

-This is when we found out about Wild Dog Safaris, a company organising small-group overland safaris in Namibia and Botswana.
+This is when we found out about Wild Dog Safaris, a company organising small-group overland safaris in Namibia,Botswana and Victoria Falls.
 In case you’ve never heard of ‘overlanding’, it’s a form of travel that usually involves purpose-built trucks to cover long-distances in a self-reliant manner, taking all necessary equipment to camp and prepare meals on the road.

 Overlanding in Namibia – What is This all About?